hellohaptik/docs_haptik/docs/bot-analytics/query-completion.md

 ## Queries

 A query is a question or a request for information by a user.
-On Analytics,  it is a step or a series of steps designed to help user’s reach the end of the flow that gives them the appropriate answer.
+On Intelligent Analytics tool,  it is a step or a series of steps designed to help user’s reach the end of the flow that gives them the appropriate answer.

 For example, a user interacts with a banking assistant and wants to check their account balance.
 In this case the query name will be “to check account balance”.